 In this section, we first present the details of the proposed framework PPR.
-Then we introduce our model how to utilize PPR model to make personalized POI recommendation.
+Then, we introduce our model how to utilize PPR model to make personalized POI recommendation.
+Finally, we describe how to extend PPR to an end-to-end recommendation model.